 The Wrap Up

 So there you have the complete guide to one of the top dry flies around, the Elk Hair Caddis.
-This must-have dry fly is a staple for anyone who loves fly fishing for trout, bass, grayling, and even steelhead.
+This must-have dry fly is a staple for anyone who loves trout, bass, grayling, and even steelhead.
 Now you’re all set to tie your own and get out on the water and give it a try!

 If you’ve found this article helpful, don’t forget to share it on Facebook or Twitter.
 Drop us a comment below or an email to tell us what you think of this classic dry fly pattern, or let us know if there’s a fly pattern you’d like us to cover next.